isurunuwanthilaka/isurunuwanthilaka.github.io/about.md

 ## Hello World! 🌎

-I am an Engineer (from 🇱🇰), I build Software.
-Simple.

-When I am not sticking to a screen , I might be reading, meditating or day-dreaming.
+I am Isuru Nuwanthilaka,a software engineer from Sri Lanka 🇱🇰, I code to ease the life of humans - all day, every day.

-All the thoughts are my very own!
+All thoughts are my very own!

 Find me at [LinkedIn](https://www.linkedin.com/in/isurunuwanthilaka/)